shopware5/devdocs/source/developers-guide/shopware-5-cli-commands/index.md

 }
 ```

-Since Shopware 5.2.2 you may also register commands as services and tag them with `console.command` in your plugins `services.xml` file:
+You may also register commands as services and tag them with `console.command` in your plugins `services.xml` file:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>